Swagata12/Unit1GitRepo/README.md

 # About Me

-I'm [Your Name], a [Your Profession/Title] based in [Your Location].
-I have a passion for [Your Interests/Fields of Expertise].
-With a background in [Your Background], I love to create and innovate.
+I'm Swagata Dhara, a Web Developer based in kolkata.
+I have a passion for making websites and apps.
+With a background in Full Stack development, I love to create and innovate.

 # Projects